Saint Laurent (film)

 Saint Laurent is a 2014 French biographical drama film co-written and directed by Bertrand Bonello, and starring Gaspard Ulliel as Yves Saint Laurent, Jérémie Renier as Pierre Bergé, and Louis Garrel as Jacques de Bascher.
 The supporting cast features Léa Seydoux, Amira Casar, Aymeline Valade, and Helmut Berger.
 The film centers on Saint Laurent's life from 1967 to 1976, during which time the famed fashion designer was at the peak of his career.
-The film competed for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival and was released on 24 September 2014.
+The film competed for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival and was released in France on 24 September 2014.

 It was selected as the French entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.
-In January 2015, Saint Laurent received ten César Award nominations, including Best Film, Best Director, Best Actor, and Best Supporting Actor.
-It also received five nominations at the 20th Lumières Awards, winning Best Actor for Gaspard Ulliel.
+In January 2015, Saint Laurent received ten nominations at the 40th César Awards, including Best Film, Best Director, Best Actor, and Best Supporting Actor.
+It also received five nominations at the 20th Lumière Awards, winning Best Actor for Gaspard Ulliel.

 Plot

-The film tells the story of the fashion designer Yves Saint Laurent at the peak of his career between 1967 and 1976.
+The film tells the story of fashion designer Yves Saint Laurent at the peak of his career between 1967 and 1976.
+The film starts with Saint Laurent alone and depressed in a hotel room apparently after a night of partying in Paris nightclubs.
+He is placing a call to a newspaper journalist to grant a tell-all interview which he had previously declined.

+In the mid-1960s, Saint Laurent emerges as a leading voice in French fashion.
+His business begins to flourish and grow internationally.
+Less well known about his private life is his love of the Paris nightlife, and the clubs and homes of the rich and avant-garde.
+Saint Laurent enjoys the nightlife and the endless hours of champagne, pot, and drugs which seem to surround him at every turn.
+During one evening, he sees an attractive model, Betty Catroux, at a nightclub and approaches her about becoming a model for his fashion house.
+She turns him down saying that she is under contract with Chanel.
+Saint Laurent is persistent and keeps repeating his requests, while continuing to flatter her good looks.
+As the evening progresses, the two begin dancing together on the discotheque floor, and then start to mingle having drinks together.
+Later that week, Betty is seen in Saint Laurent's studio modeling his new designs for him while he creates his new fashions, and Saint Laurent celebrates having recruited one of Chanel's top model for his own fashion house.